 - Power – The ability to use muscle strength quickly.
 Power is a skill-related component of physical fitness.
 How can power be improved or increased?
 Power can be increased by three general ways: increase the force-producing capabilities of muscles; decrease the time it takes to move across a distance due to faster speed; and increase the distance a force acts on one’s body.
 Total body strength training, increased flexibility through stretching, sport specific training and improved technique, sharp mental focus, and increased reaction time are many ways to improve overall power.
-Power can be tested by performing a vertical jump test.
+Power can be tested by performing a vertical jump test or standing long jump.
 Examples of power: Plyometric training (such as jump squats or box jumps), jumping exercises, or in track and field-the running long jump or high jump.
 View the video at the bottom of this page to see examples of power in action.

 Images and Video of Exercises that Improve the 11 Components of Physical Fitness

 Please visit our new and improved Gallery for more exercises that demonstrate the components of physical fitness in action.
 Be sure to click on images for name of exercise and components of physical fitness being improved.